conversejs/skeletor/README.md

 XMPP webchat client to use web components (using [LitElement](https://lit-element.polymer-project.org/)) without requiring us to put everything on hold in order to do a massive rewrite.

-The end-goal is to not have any Backbone/Skeletor Views at all, only LitElement components.
+The end-goal is to not have any Skeletor Views at all, only LitElement components.

 We can cheat a little by letting the existing Views also be web components (more accurately, "custom elements"), this allows us to declaratively render the